oemof/tespy/docs/building_blocks/networks.rst

 dependency between variables.
 These are, for example,

 - equality of mass flow or fluid composition at inlet and outlet
-- equality of pressure at inlet and each of the outlets as in a spliiter component
+- equality of pressure at inlet and each of the outlets as in a splitter component
 - constant ratio of inlet and outlet pressure through a specified pressure ratio value